MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-19-Distilled-Spirits-Plants/subpart-G-Construction-Equipment-Security-Requirements/subjectgroup-ECFR2574348e98ff44c-Tank-Requirements/section-19.184.md

 (2) 5 percent of the total capacity of the weighing tank scale.

-(c) The weighing of lesser quantities for determination of tax may be authorized by the appropriate TTB officer where the beam of the scale is calibrated in1/2 pound or 1 pound graduations and it is found by actual test that the scales are accurate at each graduation.
+(c) The weighing of lesser quantities for determination of tax may be authorized by the appropriate TTB officer where the beam of the scale is calibrated in 1/2 pound or 1 pound graduations and it is found by actual test that the scales are accurate at each graduation.

-(d) Lots of spirits weighing 1,000 pounds or less shall be weighed on scales having1/2 pound graduations.
+(d) Lots of spirits weighing 1,000 pounds or less shall be weighed on scales having 1/2 pound graduations.

 (26 U.S.C.
 5006, 5204, 5505)